tcosolutions/betterscan/README.md

 Even more screenshots and integrations in **[Wiki](https://github.com/marcinguy/betterscan-ce/wiki)**

+## License Information

+## Debian Base Image

+Docker images includes software from the Debian GNU/Linux distribution.
+Debian is made available under various open-source licenses.
+See below for details:

+The full text of the licenses for software included in Debian can be found in /usr/share/common-licenses/ within the Debian system.

+## Additional Software Licenses

+Docker images includes software licensed under various licenses.
+The full license texts can be found in the image at `/srv/scanmycode/LICENSE`.

 If you want to scan your Code and Infrastructure (including Secrets, SBOMs, and dependencies)